 Chatting with Alix Livingstone from Aussie Farms

-Alix Livingstone is the Operations Director at Aussie Farms, an organisation working to protect animals, particularly farmed animals from being used, harmed and killed.
+Alix Livingstone is the Operations Director at Aussie Farms, now known as Farm Transparency Project, an organisation working to protect animals, particularly farmed animals from being used, harmed and killed.

 At Kinds of Grace we are very happy to donate a part of our profits from our handbags towards the work Alix and the rest of the Aussie Farms team do, including supporting their 'Dominion Experience' outreach work.